whylabs/langkit-container-examples/examples/no_configuration/README.md

-# Custom Langkit Model (Presidio) Example
+# Zero-Configuration langkit Metrics

-Sample project that demonstrates how to use the langkit container without any custom configuration.
-You'll be using the `log api` (below) to track metrics and have them sent to WhyLabs.
-Validation doesn't work here because there are no thresholds defined, but you will get all of the langkit metrics by default.
+This sample project shows how you use the langkit contianer without doing any custom configuration.
+Out of the box, you'll get metrics calculated for your prompts and responses for all of the langkit metrics, which will be uploaded to WhyLabs every 5 minutes.
+You'll be using the `log api` in the Marking Requests section.
+The container is capable of validating prompts and responses as well, but that requires custom configuration (see the other examples).

 ## Setup